toji/webgpu-gltf-case-study/index.md

 }
 ```

 We'll populate that map in `setupPrimitive()`.
-Every time we get the primitives pipieline we'll look up the primitive's current `gpuMaterial` in the map.
+Every time we get the `primitive`'s pipieline we'll look up the `primitive`'s current `gpuMaterial` in the map.
 If it's not present we'll add a new array to the map with the `gpuMaterial` as the key.
 The primitives using that material will then be pushed onto the array.
 It's very close to the previous system, with just one extra level of indirection to allow us to save the material relationship.
 (This change also means we can stop saving the material on the `gpuPrimitive` itself.)

 ```js
 function setupPrimitive(gltf, primitive, primitiveInstances, materialGpuData) {